gatsbyjs/gatsby/docs/blog/2018-07-07-graphic-design-class/index.md

 2.  _Taught them NextJS._ They liked how routing was removed from the equation and they could just drop stuff into the pages directory and they would magically work.
 3.  _Taught them Gatsby._ Learning NextJS wasn’t as smooth as I would have liked but once we jumped to learn GatsbyJS, some interesting things happened.
 A light when on.
 They were excited.

-> “Learning NextJS wasn’t as smooth as I would have liked but once we jumped to learn GatsbyJS, some interesting things happened.
+> “Once we jumped to learn GatsbyJS, some interesting things happened.
 A light when on.
 They were excited.”

 ### What do your students like about Gatsby?

 Here’s a list of what they love about Gatsby:

 - _Hot reloading_ gives them instant visual feedback like they get in Illustrator and Photoshop
-- _coding in React_ is fun = easy to add modules, don’t have to build everything from scratch, and they already knew enough about creating React components from Phil’s teaching
+- _Coding in React_ is fun.
+By fun, they mean it's easy to add modules, don’t have to build everything from scratch, and they already knew enough about creating React components from Phil’s teaching to jump into Gatsby
 * _Docs:_ While not perfect, the Gatsby tutorial and documentation. was “approachable”
 * _Speed_: They never heard of static site generators or the JAMstack, but the speed immediately impressed them
 * _Built off previous knowledge:_ They were able to use the routing knowledge they gleaned from NextJS